ATLaS-PO/istqb_latex/md/A-cognitive-levels-of-knowledge.md

-# Appendix A – Learning Objectives/Cognitive Level of Knowledge
+# Learning Objectives/Cognitive Level of Knowledge

 The following learning objectives are defined as applying to this syllabus.
 Each topic in the syllabus will be examined according to the learning objective for it.